mslonina/Mechanic/README.md

 Although the framework remains in early alpha stage, some existing Fortran77 and C codes were successfully ported and ran with Mechanic, showing huge potential of the code, as well as number of features to improve and develop.
-In this work we demonstrate that on some problems in the field of dynamical astronomy.
 The development and testing the framework is ongoing.

 Mechanic is BSD-licensed.
 The source code package comes with few example modules and is freely available at http://git.astri.umk.pl/projects/mechanic

+### Publications

+- Slonina M., Gozdziewski K., Migaszewski C., 2012arXiv1202.6513S
+- Migaszewski C., Slonina M., Gozdziewski K., 2012arXiv1205.0822M
+- Gozdziewski K. et al, 2012arXiv1205.4164G
+- Slonina M., Gozdziewski K., Migaszewski C., Rozenkiewicz A., 2012arXiv1205.1341S
+- Slonina M., Gozdziewski K., Migaszewski C., Astrophysics Source Code Library, record ascl:1205.001

+### Posters

+- Slonina M., Gozdziewski K., Migaszewski C., Simtech2011 (Stuttgart, June 2011)
+- Slonina M., Gozdziewski K., Migaszewski C., Orbital Couples: "Pas de Deux" in the Solar System and the Milky Way (Paris, October 2011)

+### Acknowledgments

+This project is supported by the Polish Ministry of Science and Higher Education through the grant N/N203/402739.
+This work is conducted within the POWIEW project of the European Regional Development Fund in Innovative Economy Programme POIG.02.03.00-00-018/08.